abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/190. Reverse Bits/Explanation.md

 ### Initialization

 The `reverseBits` method takes an integer `n` as input and initializes a result variable `res` to `0`.
-This variable will store the reversed bits of `n` as the method processes the input.

 ### Looping Through Bits

-A `for` loop runs exactly 32 times to process each bit of `n`, starting from the least significant bit (LSB) and moving toward the most significant bit (MSB).
+A `for` loop runs exactly 32 times to take each bit of `n` and put it in `res`, starting from the least significant bit (LSB) and moving toward the most significant bit (MSB).
 In each iteration, the current result (`res`) is shifted left by one bit to make space for the next bit.

 ### Extracting and Shifting Bits